ethersphere/bee-docs/docs/advanced/swap.md

 To enable SWAP mode, you must include configuration paramaters `--swap-enabled`, and also a valid [Goerli Testnet](https://goerli.net/) RPC endpoint.
 You can run your [own Goerli node](https://github.com/goerli/testnet), or use a RPC provider such as [rpc.slock.it/goerli](https://rpc.slock.it/goerli) or [Infura](https://infura.io/) .

 When running your Bee node with SWAP enabled for the first time, your Bee node will deploy a 'chequebook' contract using the canonical factory contract which is deployed by Swarm.
 A factory is used to ensure every node is using legitimate and verifiable chequebook contracts.
-Once the chequebook is deployed, Bee will deposit a certain amount of GBZZ (Goerli BZZ tokens) in the chequebook contract so that it can pay other nodes in return for their services.
+Once the chequebook is deployed, Bee will deposit a certain amount of gBZZ (Goerli BZZ tokens) in the chequebook contract so that it can pay other nodes in return for their services.

-In order to interact with the Goerli blockchain to deploy contracts and make payments, we must fund our account with Goerli ETH (GETH), and to make payments in return for services our account must also own some Goerli BZZ (GBZZ).
+In order to interact with the Goerli blockchain to deploy contracts and make payments, we must fund our account with Goerli ETH (GETH), and to make payments in return for services our account must also own some Goerli BZZ (gBZZ).
 We can get both tokens for trial purposes from the [Swarm Goerli Faucet](https://faucet.ethswarm.org/).

 To get the Ethereum address, we can simply run our Bee node with SWAP enabled and pointed at the Goerli rpc endpoint.